utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 Our goal here is to become familiar with Terminal and the Bash commands to move around and access different folders on your computer.

+We'll also create our class folder, which you will use for the rest of the semester.

 ## Home directory

 I want to make sure we are all starting from the same relative location, so blindly follow me by typing the following into your terminal.
-(Remember to not actually type the $).
+(If you see a command like this that starts with `$`, don't type that in.
+It's just a note that it is a terminal command).

 `$ cd ~`